 We took a break from the project during the summer of 2020 which lasted until just recently when we began work to finish the basement guest room.

 The first project on our list was to install bifold closet doors.

 How to Install Bifold Closet Doors

 Bifold doors slide open from the center and fold against the closet frame.
-They are easy to open are a space-saving option in smaller areas like bedrooms, pantries and hallways.
+These folding closet doors are easy to open are a space-saving option in smaller areas like bedrooms, pantries, and hallways.